susannaelsie/STAT545-hw01-klassen-susanna/README.md

 ## A note about process

 As much as possible, I edited this README.md file using markdown in RStudio.
+For some minor and quick changes (e.g. adding a period at the end of a sentence), I sometimes used my browser (twice), but for all significant changes or edits (adding Markdown syntax of any kind), I made changes via my local repo in RStudio.

 In general, my general process followed this format:
 1. Make a small number of changes/additions